yaroslaff/envirun/README.md

 Load **environment** from file and **run** any program with this loaded environment.

-This is useful if you want to easily run program with different environment, or troubleshoot systemd services which reads /etc/
+This is useful if you want to easily run program with different environment, or troubleshoot systemd services which reads environment from /etc/default/ files.

 ## Installation
 ~~~shell